The 25 Biggest Job Search Mistakes That Keep You Unemployed in 2026 (And How to Fix Them Today)

 The job market is competitive, but now you know exactly how to avoid the mistakes that keep most candidates unemployed.
 Time to put this knowledge to work.

-BY THE INTERVIEW GUYS (JEFF GILLIS & MIKE SIMPSON)
+ABOUT THE INTERVIEW GUYS (JEFF GILLIS & MIKE SIMPSON)

 Mike Simpson: The authoritative voice on job interviews and careers, providing practical advice to job seekers around the world for over 12 years.